-The creaminess along with the tartness of goat cheese rounds out the sweetness that roasting brings to fresh squash, the garlicky tahini dressing is the added bonus to this easy and delicious Roast Acorn Squash with Goat Cheese and Tahini Dressing recipe.
+The creaminess along with the tartness of goat cheese rounds out the sweetness that roasting brings to fresh squash.
+The garlicky tahini dressing is the added bonus to this easy and delicious Roast Acorn Squash with Goat Cheese and Tahini Dressing recipe.

-We made this dish a couple weeks ago to serve alongside a roasted chicken.
+We made this dish a couple of weeks ago to serve alongside a roasted chicken.
 When we were planning this menu we had no idea that the finished meal would be a mini pre-Thanksgiving.
 This acorn squash dish was inspired by a roasted pumpkin recipe I found in Australian Gourmet.
-This dish is middle eastern inspired by using a garlicky tahini dressing, cilantro, and goat cheese, which went very well with the roasted acorn squash.
+This dish is middle eastern-inspired by using a garlicky tahini dressing, cilantro, and goat cheese, which went very well with the roasted acorn squash.
 In fact, this would be a great substitution for those yams that always seem to find their way onto a Thanksgiving table.
 I also would make a great vegetarian entree when served with a green salad.

 Roast Acorn Squash with Goat Cheese and Tahini Dressing